samjoredw/coms-4156-team-project/README.md

 # Using the API as a client

-For a short while, our service will be hosted on Google Cloud.
+For a short while, our service will be hosted on Google Cloud at https://drug-interaction-api.uk.r.appspot.com/api/v1/.

-Please see the API documentation below for the endpoints that can be reached using Postman or any other such service
+Please see the API documentation below for the endpoints that can be reached using Postman or any other such service.
+Please note that our service requires authentication.

 # Building, running, and testing the service locally